 River water levels are given as level (ft) above zero, with 3 foot or below being a non-canoe able situations.
 At zero the water level is to low to have and enjoyable trip.
 At 3 foot level several pull outs of 20 yard stretches will be encountered between canoe able waters.

 Gauge levels are data taken from the US Geological water surveys.

 Best Canoeing / kayaking water levels at Lowell are 5 feet or more above Zero to canoe through the area, do to river conditions

 Canoe the Vermilion reserves the right to cancel any trip due to river conditions

-All Trips on the Vermilion are in poor shape for canoeing.
-Many many shallows will be encountered.
-We are currently unable to put canoes out.
+All Trips on the Vermilion are in OK shape for canoeing.

 |Gauge Location||Gauge Level||Water level||Water Temperature|